pfdubois/BridgeBidding/source/TwoDiamonds.rst

 a major suit is able to get in relatively cheaply.
 Therefore, the bid has been co-opted to handle various other problems, particularly awkwardly-shaped hands.

-Note that Precision has its own two-diamond opener showing a 4441 hand 11-15 HCP with a stiff diamond.
-There are many other two-diamond bids in different systems.
+Note that Precision has its own two-diamond opener showing a 4441 hand, 11-15 HCP with a stiff diamond.
+There are many other two-diamond bids.
 Some of them are strong.

 .. warning::
-   Moral: when you hear a 2♦! opener alerted, you have no idea what it means.
+   When you hear a 2♦! opener alerted, you have no idea what it means.
+Ask if you need to know.

-The so-called Multi-2♦
+The so-called Multi-2♦ is a particular headache -- it is not allowed in most ACBL tournaments, but you can encounter it online.

-is a particular headache -- it is not allowed in most ACBL tournaments, but you can encounter it online.
+It is also worth saying that if an opening 2♦ isn't strong or Flannery or a three-suited hand of some sort, or you see any other bid that seems to mean too many things at once, you might want to call the director to inquire about it.

-It is also worth saying that if 2♦ isn't strong or Flannery or a Roman of some sort, or you see any other bid that seems to mean too many things at once, you might want to call the director to inquire about it.
 Twice I've caught people playing an illegal convention this way.

 Flannery 2♦
 -----------